 Amy Sanders Library

 This facility is seen as providing civic function for the community so in addition to a public meeting room a small exterior amphitheater that takes advantage of the natural site slope is planned for a future phase adjacent to the building.
-Hiking paths through the wooded site have been incorporated into the site design.
+Additionally, hiking paths through the wooded site have been incorporated into the site design.